Combinatorial Contracts: Beyond Binary Rewards

 \subsection{Optimal Linear Contracts in the General Model}

 Finally, we show that our computational results for the binary case translate to linear contracts in the general case.
 For this, observe that when restricting attention to linear contracts, the agent's best response depends only on the expected rewards of action sets, not on their distributions.
-Therefore, finding the optimal contract among all contracts in the binary outcome model is equivalent to finding the optimal linear contract among all linear contracts in the general model.
+Therefore, finding the optimal contract among all contracts in the binary outcome model is equivalent to finding the optimal one among all linear contracts in the general model.

-\begin{corollary} The following hold in the general model: \begin{itemize} \item Given a gross substitutes function $R$ of expected rewards, and a cost function $c$, one can compute the optimal linear contract in polynomial time. \item For a budget additive function $R$ of expected rewards, and a cost function $c$, it is NP-hard compute the optimal linear contract. \item Given an arbitrary function $R$ of expected rewards, and a cost function $c$, one can compute a $(1-\epsilon)$-approximation to the optimal linear contract in weakly polynomial time. \end{itemize} \end{corollary}
+\begin{corollary} The following hold in the general model: \begin{itemize} \item Given a gross substitutes function $R$ of expected rewards, and an additive cost function $c$, one can compute the optimal linear contract in polynomial time. \item For a budget additive function $R$ of expected rewards, and an additive cost function $c$, it is NP-hard to compute the optimal linear contract. \item Given an arbitrary function $R$ of expected rewards, and an additive cost function $c$, one can compute a $(1-\epsilon)$-approximation to the optimal linear contract in weakly polynomial time. \end{itemize} \end{corollary}